Puzzle 31: GPU Occupancy Optimization

 • Occupancy less critical: Memory-bound operations (BLAS Level 1, memory copies) where bandwidth saturation occurs before occupancy becomes limiting

-• Sweet spot: 60-70% occupancy often sufficient for latency hiding - beyond that, focus on the real bottleneck
+• Sweet spot: 25-50% occupancy is often enough for latency hiding - beyond that, focus on the real bottleneck

 Practical Optimization Workflow:

-1. Profile first (ncu --set=@occupancy) - measure actual resource usage and occupancy
+1. Profile first (ncu --set basic) - measure actual resource usage and occupancy

 2. Calculate theoretical limits using your GPU’s specs (pixi run gpu-specs)